mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 **Question:** When you say that you have to do what you have to do, and you shouldn’t do what you shouldn’t, where does that come from, that *having to do*?
 And you say in relation to the training period to just follow the schedule, but supposing that what you feel that you have to do is not something that’s necessarily...

-**Katagiri:** No. Just you have to do what you have to do.
+**Katagiri Roshi:** No. Just you have to do what you have to do.
 According to the schedule, and...

 **Same person:** How do you decide what you have to do?

-**Katagiri:** Well, you already decided your attendance of the training session.
+**Katagiri Roshi:** Well, you already decided your attendance of the training session.
 So you already decided.

 **Same person:** Okay, but does that apply to other things besides training sessions?
 [Like,] in your life there’s certain things that you feel that you want to do or need to do?

-**Katagiri:** Oh, of course, in your daily life I don’t think you always do something related with training sessions.
+**Katagiri Roshi:** Oh, of course, in your daily life I don’t think you always do something related with training sessions.
 You cannot [always] do it.
 So you have to go to work, but in the “go to work,” that still means if you go to school or teach, you have to do something you have to do.
 Always there is [that] you have to do something you have to do.
 So how do we know there’s something we have to do?
 Well, we should learn; we should learn what it is.
 You can learn.

 If you do something wrong, maybe you bump your head against an electric pole and get a bump. *[He laughs.]* You know?
 So through this, everyday life, we can learn.
 But as much as possible, we shouldn’t hit our forehead against an electric pole when we walk down the street.
 That is a teaching.
 We have to listen to the teaching, and also we have to practice: less bumps on your head.
 If you want, you can get lots of bumps on your head, but we should [have] less, we should confine the bumps to the minimum.